ismnoiet/nodeschool-workshops-manager/README.md

 `nsworkshops --remove --search PATTERN`

+## How to contribute ?
+You are interested and want to contribute?
+Good decision BUT you have to consider the following rules(or convensions if you will):

+1. Fork the repository
+2. Use [standard-format](https://www.npmjs.com/package/standard-format) to format your code.
+If you are using Sublime Text here is a nice [plugin](https://packagecontrol.io/packages/StandardFormat) that can help you with standard-format.
+3. Issue a PR  after ensuring that your code is respecting standard-format, otherwise your PR will be rejected.

 ####TODO :
-Add  Documentation for `--install` & `--remove (TODO)` are available and can be used, the documentation of this part is "on the road" and will be accessible soon.
+`--install` & `--remove` cammands are available and can be used, the documentation of this part is "on the road" and will be accessible soon.